The ultimate wealth-creating program that took me 30 years to develop

 Here is the example of a person aged 45 who has $200,000 in RRSPs, looking for investment and retirement advice.

-- I pointed out that using a 10% rate of return and using the rule of 72.
+I pointed out that using a 10% rate of return and the rule of 72.

 Is that what you wanted?

-BUT THAT IS NOT THE WORST PART OF OWNING A RRSP!
+BUT THAT IS NOT THE WORST PART OF OWNING AN RRSP!

-When you die, the money does not go to your kids or your estate until the 100% tax on the remaining $1,600,000 is taxed.
+When you die, the money does not go to your kids or your estate until the 100% tax on the remaining $1,600,000 is paid.

 Did your Financial planner tell you about this?